letshare/storybook-addon-customize-antd-theme/README.md

 ## storybook-addon-customize-antd-theme

-A [Storybook](https://github.com/storybooks/storybook) addon that visually customize an ant design theme in the addon panel for better design-development workflow.
+A [Storybook](https://github.com/storybooks/storybook) addon that help you visually customize an ant design theme in the addon panel for better UI-development workflow.

 - [Docs & Demo](https://letshare.github.io/storybook-addon-customize-antd-theme)